Employee Commute Information

-Operationally, employees can purchase transit passes and pay for vanpool costs through pre-tax payroll deduction.
-Employees have the cost of a transit pass automatically deducted from their paycheck pre-tax, so they save taxes on the cost of the pass.
+Employees can buy transit passes and pay for vanpools through pre-tax payroll deduction.
+Those costs can be automatically deducted from their paycheck, so they save taxes on the cost of the pass.

-- Employers can purchase transit passes through the MBTA Perq program, and charge the employee through a pre-tax payroll deduction.
-Click here for details.
+- Buy transit passes through the MBTA Perq program, and charge the employee through a pre-tax payroll deduction.

-- Employers can purchase vouchers through third party administrators (such as Edenred or WageWorks).
-Employees can use the vouchers to buy passes, tokens, commuter rail tickets, or pay for vanpool fares.
-The cost of the voucher can be taken as a pre-tax deduction.
-If you already have a third party administrator for your employee benefits, they might have a similar voucher program.
+- Buy vouchers through third party companies (such as Edenred or WageWorks).
+Employees can use the vouchers to buy passes, commuter rail tickets, or pay for vanpool fares.
+Employers can take a pre-tax deduction for the cost of the voucher.

-Vouchers offer employees flexibility because they don’t have to purchase a full monthly pass.
-Encouraging people to use transit just a few times per week can make a difference in reducing congestion and pollution.
-Some pre-tax voucher programs also apply to vanpools.
+Vouchers offer employees flexibility because they don’t have to buy a full month's pass.
+If people use transit even a few times a week, it can make a difference in reducing traffic and pollution.

 A subsidy of up to $20 per month is allowable for some expenses related to bicycle commuting.
-Commuter Check offers a voucher program to streamline the administration of this program, or employers can administer the benefit internally through receipts reimbursement.
-Commuters are not allowed to take advantage of both the transit/vanpool and the bicycle provisions of the tax code.
-However, the transit benefit and the parking benefit can be combined.
+Third Party Companies can administer this program, or employers can offer a reimbursement.
+Commuters can choose either the transit/vanpool benefit or the bicycle benefit, but cannot use both .
+But they can use both the transit benefit and the parking benefit.

 The MBTA’s trip planner allows you to enter an origin and destination, and time of travel, then provides route options for making that trip.
 Alternatively all MBTA data is integrated into Google Maps and can be accessed via the “Get directions to” option.

-- Promotion and Education - Bluebikes will also help you promote the new benefit internally, and can make visits to your site to educate employees about bike sharing.
+- Bluebikes will help you promote the new benefit, and can visit your site to educate employees about bike sharing.

-- Invoicing and Reporting - Each month, Bluebikes will send you an invoice for those employees that signed up during the previous 30 days.
-The monthly invoice also contains statistics on how your employees are utilizing their memberships.
+- Each month, Bluebikes will send you an invoice for employees who signed up during the previous 30 days.
+The monthly invoice contains a report on how employees are using their memberships.